LA Film Critics name 'Roma' best film of the year

 NEW YORK (AP) — The Los Angeles Film Critics Association on Sunday named Alfonso Cuaron's deeply personal drama "Roma" best film of the year, adding to the acclaimed film's steadily mounting honors.

-The Los Angeles critics also awarded best cinematography to Cuaron, but it deviated in the directing category.
-Debra Granik was instead named best director for her off-the-grid father-daughter drama "Leave No Trace."
+The Los Angeles critics , which announced their awards on Twitter, also awarded best cinematography to Cuaron.
+But it notably deviated from the "Roma" drumbeat in the directing category.
+Instead, Debra Granik ("Winter's Bone") was named best director for her off-the-grid father-daughter drama "Leave No Trace."

+Critics groups can influence the larger Oscars race, which has thus far struggled to elevate a likely female filmmaker contender, a sore point for some considering the wealth of options (including Chloe Zhao for "The Rider" and Marielle Heller for "Can You Ever Forgive Me?") and the historic male dominance of the category.
+On Thursday, the Golden Globes named an all-male field of directing nominees for the fourth time in a row, a record that has drawn increasing criticism.

+The LA critics named Olivia Colman ("The Favourite") best actress and Ethan Hawke ("First Reformed") best actor.
+Hawke was also the New York critics' choice and the winner at last month's Gotham Film Awards.